 - We address the significant risks of material misstatement, whether due to fraud or error, through our detailed audit procedures. - b.
-We will obtain an understanding of the five components of internal control sufficient to assess the risk of material misstatement of the Statement of Revenues and Expenditures Budgetary Basis whether due to error or fraud, and to design the nature, timing, and extent of further audit procedures.
-We will obtain a sufficient understanding by performing risk assessment procedures to evaluate the design of controls relevant to an audit of the Statement of Revenues and Expenditures Budgetary Basis and to determine whether they have been implemented.
-We will use such knowledge to: - > Identify types of potential misstatements. - Consider factors that affect the risks of material misstatement. - > Design tests of controls, when applicable, and substantive procedures.

-We will not express an opinion on the effectiveness of internal control over financial reporting or compliance with laws, regulations, and provisions of contracts or grant programs.

-c.
-The concept of materiality recognizes that some matters, either individually or in the aggregate, are important for fair presentation of the Statement of Revenues and Expenditures - Budgetary Basis in conformity with generally accepted accounting principles while other matters are not important.
-In performing the audit, we are concerned with matters that, either individually or in the aggregate, could be material to the Statement of Revenues and Expenditures - Budgetary Basis.
+We will obtain an understanding of the five components of internal control sufficient to assess the risk of material misstatement of the financial statements whether due to error or fraud, and to design the nature, timing, and extent of further audit procedures.
+We will obtain a sufficient understanding by performing risk assessment procedures to evaluate the design of controls relevant to an audit of financial statements and to determine whether they have been implemented.
+We will use such knowledge to: - Identify types of potential misstatements. - Consider factors that affect the risks of material misstatement. - Design tests of controls, when applicable, and substantive procedures. - c.
+We will not express an opinion on the effectiveness of internal control over financial reporting or compliance with laws, regulations, and provisions of contracts or grant programs. - d.
+The concept of materiality recognizes that some matters, either individually or in the aggregate, are important for fair presentation of financial statements in conformity with generally accepted accounting principles while other matters are not important.
+In performing the audit, we are concerned with matters that, either individually or in the aggregate, could be material to the financial statements.
 Our responsibility is to plan and perform the audit to obtain reasonable assurance that material misstatements, whether caused by errors or fraud, are detected.